FREE SHIPPING on Orders Over US$79

 Connector

-RJ45 plugs or jacks
+RJ45 plugs or jack modules

-LC, SC, or MTP/MPO fiber connectors
+LC or MTP/MPO fiber connectors

 Outer Diameter

-Smaller
+Smaller and lighter

 Flexibility